tombonan/caselaw/docs/README.md

 client.jurisdiction(31)
 ```

-Or by the full name if the id is unknown
+or by the full name if the id is unknown

 ```ruby
 client.jurisdiction_by_name("Colorado")